Statistical Significance of Feature Importance Rankings: Experiments

 \subsection{Top-K Rank Verification}

-Empirical results demonstrate our algorithms' ability to identify the $K$ most important features.
-Figure \ref{fig:boxplots} displays RankSHAP's observed FWERs for $K=2$ and $K=5$ on the Adult dataset.
-For all input samples and choices of $K$, RankSHAP successfully achieved FWER control.
-In contrast, we ran Shapley Sampling with the same computational budget, but spread equally across all features; its FWERs exceeded $\alpha=20\%$ for a sizable proportion of inputs.
-This indicates that RankSHAP is considerably more efficient than the only existing FWER-controlling top-$K$ method, which allocates samples equally \citep{topKbandit}.

-Moreover, RankSHAP samples permutations in a highly efficient manner.
-Figure \ref{fig:iters} demonstrates that it adaptively focuses its computational efforts on the features whose rankings are both ambiguous and relatively high.
-To rank the top $K$ features, extra samples are only regularly needed for the top $K+1$.
-It avoids precise estimation for the lower-ranked features, typically using only the inital 100 permutations.
-In contrast, existing Shapley estimation algorithms allot the same budget for all features.
-This explains why Shapley Sampling with the same total number of samples often failed to control the FWER (Fig. \ref{fig:boxplots}).
+Empirical results demonstrate that our sampling algorithms identify the $K$ most important features with probability $1-\alpha$.
+Applied to Shapley estimation, we refer to these algorithms as SPRT-SHAP (\ref{alg:sprt-rank}) and StableSHAP (\ref{alg:StableSHAP}).
+SPRT-SHAP obtains Shapley values with KernelSHAP, whereas StableSHAP is based on Shapley Sampling.

-Table \ref{tbl:Results} summarizes the performance of our SHAP and LIME methods on a range of datasets, desired ranks $K$, and significance levels $\alpha$.
-SPRT-SHAP estimated Shapley values using KernelSHAP.
-On each dataset, we computed FWERs across 100 iterations, then averaged across 10 randomly selected input samples from the test set.
-In all cases, this empirical FWER was below $\alpha$.
+Table \ref{tbl:TopKResults} summarizes their performance across a range of datasets, desired ranks $K$, and significance levels $\alpha$.
+The evaluation metric is the maximum error rate, introduced in Section~\ref{sec:retroResults} for Table \ref{tbl:RetroResults}.
+As before, FWERs for 30 inputs are computed empirically over 50 runs.
+In all settings for which the algorithms converged within the given sample budget, the FWER was below $\alpha$.

-Of the three algorithms, RankSHAP is the most adaptive to the significance level.
-Its empirical FWERs were closest to $\alpha$, getting a 14\% FWER with $\alpha=0.2$ on the Adult Census Income dataset.
-In contrast, SPRT-SHAP and LIME generally produced top-$K$ rankings that were always correct, if they converged at all.
-Often, especially for SPRT-SHAP, datasets did not have inputs whose $K$ most important features could not be assured with the given sample budget.
+StableSHAP is highly adaptive to the significance level.
+Its empirical FWERs were closest to $\alpha$, getting up to a 10\% FWER with $\alpha=0.1$ and 20\% with $\alpha=0.2$.
+In contrast, SPRT-SHAP produced more stable top-$K$ rankings, if it converged at all.
+This matches our intuition that SPRT is more conservative, requiring a higher evidence threshold to reject.

-By construction, SPRT can reject the null hypothesis after any number of samples.
-As a result, the threshold at any point in time is quite stringent, hence the conservative results for SPRT-SHAP.

-Our LIME method is highly conservative due to its reliance on the Bonferroni correction.
-The threshold for each test, $\frac{\alpha}{2K}$, becomes more restrictive as the number of desired rankings grows.
-Indeed, the Bonferroni Correction is known to be conservative when tests are positively correlated \citep{bender1999multiple}.

-Figure \ref{fig:shap_n_samples} visualizes the average runtime of RankSHAP and SPRT-SHAP.
-On three of the datasets, they both require about 2000 samples, whereas SPRT-SHAP is considerably faster on the other two.
-Granted, SPRT-SHAP typically failed to converge for larger values of $K$.
-These sample budgets are similar to the defaults in the \texttt{shap} package (Appendix \ref{apx:expSHAP}).
-Moreover, they are much faster than computing the SHAP values in closed-form.
-Computing each SHAP value on BRCA, for example, requires $\mathcal{O}(2^{30}\approx 10^9)$ samples.